 Amy I. Catania has served Chicago Volunteer Doulas in a variety of capacities including volunteer doula, mentor and board member since 2008.
 In 2015 she resigned as co-chair of the board to take on the role of volunteer Executive Director.
 Amy is also responsible for developing and co-facilitating the "Intercultural Communication Training For Doulas", one of the ongoing core training requirements for all CVD doulas.
-Amy began working on social justice at an early age, beginning at 9 years old with marching and fundraising for handgun control, as well as volunteering on political campaigns.
 She has had over 22 years of non-profit experience, largely in the anti-domestic violence movement, LGBTQ rights, anti-racism work and the health care field.
 Her work has encompassed direct service, volunteer coordinating, curriculum development, training facilitation, development and program direction.
 Amy was born and raised here in Chicago in the near south side's Douglas neighborhood and has also lived in Portland, OR and Northern Wisconsin.
 In addition to being CVD's director, she is also a full spectrum doula, Birthing From Within mentor and non-profit trainer and consultant.
 Amy currently lives with her partner and three children in a two-flat in the Humboldt Park neighborhood along with her sister, niece and nephew who live upstairs.

 Sonia Collins, CD(DONA), CLC is what some may call a "birth junkie".
 She worked as a community based doula providing free doula services to teen moms for 3 years, and transitioned to becoming a private doula in 2013.
 Sonia has her birth doula certification through DONA international, is a certified lactation counselor and is the Program Director of Chicago Volunteer Doulas.
 Sonia's vision is to be able to provide affordable childbirth education and doula services in a way that allows partners to work as a team in order to make informed decisions during labor, delivery and beyond!